the-anna-project/annad/doc/concept/distribution.md

 This can indicate different evaluations of whatever is going on within the organism.
 Each channel has an separate input and an separate output.
 Pushing an impulse to the input of one channel causes the impulse distribution for the given channel to increase.
-The whole impulse population within a ballance system is capped.
+The whole impulse population within a balance system is capped.
 In case the overall impulse population is already saturated, an adaption of the other channels happens automatically.
 That means, that at the same time some input is received on one channel, some output is received on